-Why is milk in Mexico warm?
+Why is some milk in Mexico warm?

-Is it cow’s milk in Mexico?
+Is this cow’s milk in Mexico?

 A popular misconception is that this is not real cow’s milk.
-We can assure you that, yes, the milk in Mexico is cow’s milk.
+We can assure you that, yes, the room-temperature milk in Mexico is cow’s milk.
 Often Americans think that this is powdered milk mixed with water, and therefore this enables it to be shelved, and does not have to be refrigerated.
 However, this is not true.

-Milk in Mexico is not pasteurized in the same way as in the United States.
+Some milk in Mexico is not pasteurized in the same way as in the United States.
 Pasteurization is heating a food product to remove any bacteria so that it lasts longer.
 Milk can be pasteurized at four different temperatures and time duration using four different techniques:

 LOW-TEMPERATURE-LONG-TIME TREATMENT (LTLT)